AlexGama11/Game-Engine/README.md

 Making a Game Engine for class, gonna make a game with it!

-In order to use this, delete the sln folder and click on generate.bat to make your solution.
+In order to use the code, delete the sln folder and click on generate.bat to make your solution.
 It is set to vs2022, change the value according to your needs.

 ## What's in this project?